 I think what really rings hollow is that they keep trying to show people deriving meaning and significance in their life from “stuff”.

 The ads are very un-Apple to be honest.
 Instead of focusing on the device, or the experience (ala the PC vs Mac ads) they decided to focus on a tagline.

 Not to mention, the company is facing a lot of criticism for its supposed “lack of innovation” and these ads aren’t very innovative.

-and got the same spirit as the think different ad.
+For me the ad is great, captures what apple is all about, and got the same spirit as the think different ad.